adog0822/AWS-Evidence-Layer/README.md

    for your auditor

  No persistent access.
 Read-only ExternalId-bound role.
-Your data deletes automatically after 30 days — or instantly on request.
+Your data deletes automatically after 30 days, or instantly on request.

 ---